rajkan01/zephyr_secure_inference/README.rst

 Finally you need to set the "Write Protection 1 & 2" bytes properly, otherwise some memory regions won't be erasable and mass erase will fail (step 4).

-Thus, the following command sequence will fully deactivate TZ:
+The following command sequence will fully deactivate TZ:

 Step 1: